RCasatta/nexus_relay/README.md

 ## Protocol

-The server uses [JSON-RPC 2.0](https://www.jsonrpc.org/specification) with named parameters and unsigned numeric as id over WebSocket
+The server uses [JSON-RPC 2.0](https://www.jsonrpc.org/specification) with some restriction outlined below over WebSocket.

-## Methods
+### JSON-RPC Method

 There are the following methods: